-The fuel level gauge is present on machines with the fuel level gauge accessory.
+The fuel level gauge is present on all SE models, diesel-powered machines, and machines with the fuel level gauge accessory.
 It indicates how much fuel is left in the fuel tank.
 Machines without the instrument panel mounted fuel level gauge have a mechanical gauge built into the fuel tank cap.